giglendz/07-2D-Platformer/README.md

-# 07-2D-Platformer
+# Project-Template-Godot
-This is a platformer game I created for my C220 class at Indiana University
+A default Godot project template for MSCH-C220